Christmas time in Vienna - the most beautiful Christmas markets

 Christmas time in Vienna

-The time of the Christmas markets in Vienna begins in November.
-With these Vienna travel tips you are well prepared for the Advent season.
-Even if the Christmas season in Vienna hasn't officially started yet, it's all over the place Vienna From mid-November, Christmas glitter in the city center and especially at the Christmas markets.
-One of them opens its doors one by one from the second half of November.
-We have therefore seized the opportunity and are in winter to Vienna drove to get us in the right mood for the "stade" time of the year.
+The Christmas market season in Vienna begins in November.
+With these Vienna travel tips you will definitely be well prepared for the Advent season.
+Even though the Christmas season in Vienna hasn't officially started yet, it's all over the place Vienna From mid-November, Christmas sparkle in the city center and especially at the Christmas markets.

 Christmas Village Maria Theresien Platz Vienna